jgarties/NYC-Cyclist-Casualties/README.md

 annual_cyc
 ```
 Studying these results, we can observe the following:
-- The _number_ of crashes per year is trending _down_, with a sharp drop in 2020
+- The _number_ of crashes per year is trending _down_, with a sharp drop in 2020.
-- The _number_ of cyclists injured per year has remained relatively _flat_
+- The _number_ of cyclists injured per year has remained relatively _flat_.
 - The _number_ of cyclists killed per year has fluctuated.
-The small number of fatalities makes it difficult to identify a trend
+The small number of fatalities makes it difficult to identify a trend.
-- The _rate_ of cyclists injured per year jumped in 2020 and generally _increased_ through 2024
+- The _rate_ of cyclists injured per year jumped in 2020 and generally _increased_ through 2024.
-- The _rate_ of cyclists killed per year jumped in 2020 and fluctuated through 2024
+- The _rate_ of cyclists killed per year jumped in 2020 and fluctuated through 2024.

 ![summary of crashes, cyclist injuries, and cyclist fatalities, 2017-2024](https://github.com/jgarties/NYC-Cyclist-Casualties/blob/main/screenshots/summay_by_year.png?raw=true "Sumary by Year")
 ## Visualize Number of Crashes and Cyclist Casualties